 If you have parent PLUS loans, you must consolidate them to become eligible for IDR.
 If you’re unsure or have questions, you could schedule a free call with a student loan specialist for guidance.
 Learn more about qualifying for student loan forgiveness through IDR here.

-Also note that enrollment in one of the IDR plans is an important aspect of Public Service Loan Forgiveness (PSLF),1 a US government program available exclusively to federal borrowers employed at qualifying nonprofits and government organizations.
+Also note that borrowers pursuing Public Service Loan Forgiveness (PSLF),1 are typically enrolled in an IDR plan.
+PSLF is a US government program available exclusively to federal borrowers employed at qualifying nonprofits and government organizations.

 Income-Driven Repayment and Public Service Loan Forgiveness (PSLF)

-Through PSLF, Federal Direct Loans are forgiven after ten years of qualifying payments under an IDR plan.
+Through PSLF, Federal Direct Loans are forgiven after ten years of payments under a qualifying repayment plan.
 To be eligible for PSLF, you must:

 - be employed by a qualifying nonprofit OR a US government organization at any level (federal, state, local, or tribal) – including US military service.